pkastner/css-groundhog/docs/_pages/download.md

 ## Get Groundhog

-You can simply [download Groundhog CSS and JS files](/download/groundhog-v{{sitedata.package.version}}.zip) and include them into your pages.
+You can simply <a href="/download/groundhog-v{{sitedata.package.version}}.zip" id="download-link" download >download Groundhog CSS and JS files</a> and include them into your pages.

 To use the files put the CSS into the `<head>` of your page like this:
 ```html